Medial-EarlySign/MR_Wiki/Tutorials/05.Apply Model/index.md

 print("Inference complete.
 Results saved.")
 ```

+> [!NOTE]
+> To create feature matrix of the model, apply the model and in the end use model.features.to_df() to extract the feature matrix into dataframe.

 ## Method 2: Command-Line Tools

 If you prefer to work from the command line, MES offers tools to apply models without writing any Python code.